Kmaina32/Afya.Ai/README.md

     ```

 3.  **Set up Environment Variables:**
-    Create a `.env` file in the root of the project.
-You will need to add your Firebase project configuration keys here.
-You can get these from the Firebase console.
+    Create a `.env.local` file in the root of the project by copying the example from `.env`.
+You will need to add your Firebase project configuration keys and Gemini API Key here.
     ```
+    # .env.local

-    # Firebase Config Keys
+    # Your Firebase Web App's API Key
-    NEXT_PUBLIC_FIREBASE_API_KEY="YOUR_API_KEY"
-    NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN="YOUR_AUTH_DOMAIN"
-    # ... and so on for the rest of your firebase config.
+    NEXT_PUBLIC_FIREBASE_API_KEY="YOUR_FIREBASE_WEB_API_KEY"

-    # Genkit/Gemini API Key
+    # Your Gemini API Key from Google AI Studio
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
     ```